fobiero/IP_2-User_Data/readme.md

 <br/>

 ## Technologies Used.
-The development build has used different technologies .i.e JavaScript, HTML5, CSS3, Bootstrap, JQuery, font-awesome.
+The development build has used different technologies .i.e JavaScript, HTML5, CSS3, Bootstrap, font-awesome.

 <br/>